minecoiii2/bettersignal/README.md

 **Misc**

+After benchmarking both Good and Better Signal modules it appears both have similar performance

 BetterSignal uses --optimize 2 and --native attributes

 ⚠️ When yielding a thread with `:Wait()`, if Wait's connection is disconnected, the affected thread will forever yield